 Welcome to the exciting world of gemstones.
-If you are a novice in this industry or have little knowledge regarding gemstones, then it would be difficult for you to understand the creative process of minerals and gemstones.
+If you are a novice in this industry or have little knowledge regarding gemstones, then it would be difficult for you to understand the 4C’s of gemstones, creative process of minerals and gemstones

 Don’t worry, it’s not a big issue.
 Since you are a newcomer in this industry, you will take your time to understand the in-depth details of gemstones.

 However, the first thing which you hear of after entering the field of gemstone business is “THE 4C’s”.
-Now, what is this 4cs?
+Now, what is this 4C’s of gemstones?
 And why they hold such a high regard in the gemstone industry.

-By 4c’s, we mean cut, clarity, carat, and weight.
+By 4C’s of gemstones, we mean cut, clarity, carat, and weight.
 These are essential components of a stone without which a stone is not categorized as being a natural gemstone.

 Now.
 Let’s one by one discuss each and every component and its importance.

 Color is an extremely important component regardless of any gemstone.
-The color is mainly composed of three integral parts:
+The color originates mainly from three integral parts:

 Hue, tone, and saturation.